 For over 20 years, the annual Renewable Energy Markets (REM) conference has been the leading forum for the clean energy marketplace.
 Attracting participants from around the globe who share an interest in and commitment to promoting clean energy, REM remains the only conference of its kind focusing on national and international markets for renewable energy.
 Organized by the nonprofit Center for Resource Solutions and co-sponsored by the U.S. Environmental Protection Agency, this annual meeting of clean energy stakeholders includes generators, marketers, utility representatives, purchasers, policymakers, and regional stakeholders, and sets the agenda for the year to come.
 Join us this year in San Francisco from October 16–18, 2016 at the Parc 55 hotel.

-- The role of RECs in renewable energy claims
+- The role of renewable energy certificates (RECs) in renewable energy claims

-- The advantages and risks of solar purchasing options including onsite generation, PPAs, and REC purchases
+- Key disclosure considerations under various solar purchasing options including onsite generation, PPAs, and REC purchases

-- Additional considerations, including state incentives, operating within cap-and-trade programs, and state laws
+- Additional deal considerations, including REC arbitrage, state incentives, operating within cap-and-trade programs, and state laws

 Maya Kelty, Green-e Associate, CRS